Demand Forecasting Methods: Using Machine Learning to See the Future of Sales

 In this article, we will look at the capabilities of advanced forecasting methods and outline their current limitations.

 Demand forecasting is the estimation of a probable future demand for a product or service.
-The term is often used interchangeably with demand planning, yet the latter is a broader process that commences with forecasting but is not limited to it.
+The term is often used interchangeably with demand planning and demand sensing, but there’s a difference between the three.
+Let’s clear it up.

 Watch our video for a quick overview of demand forecasting strategies

-Demand planning, according to the Institute of Business Forecasting and Planning (IBF) applies “forecasts and experience to estimate demand for various items at various points in the supply chain.”
+Demand planning is a broader process that begins with forecasting but is not limited to it.
+According to the Institute of Business Forecasting and Planning (IBF), it applies “forecasts and experience to estimate demand for various items at various points in the supply chain.”
 In addition to making estimations, demand planners take part in inventory optimization, ensure the availability of products needed, and monitor the difference between forecasts and actual sales.

 Here, again, we return to forecasting.
 Getting as close to reality as possible is the key to improving efficiency across the entire supply chain.
 How do you reach the uppermost accuracy possible?
 The answer depends on business type, available resources, and objectives.
-Let’s compare the existing options: traditional statistical forecasting, machine learning algorithms, predictive analytics that combine both approaches, and demand sensing as a supporting tool.
+Let’s compare the existing options: traditional statistical forecasting and machine learning algorithms.

 Traditional statistical forecasting — good for stable markets, ill-disposed to changes